stormasm/spanish/log/log26.md

 ---

+- todo lo que quiero - all that I want
+- todo lo que quiero es estar contigo - all that I want is to be with you
+- Lo único que quiero es estar contigo.

+---

 - todo lo que tengo - all that I have
 - todo lo que tengo es este momento - all that I have is this moment
 - todo lo que sé - All I know
 - lo único que sé
 - lo único que sé es que tengo este momento - All I know is that I have this moment.

+---

 ### chiripa